 You can configure the Alert Severity.
 You have the choice between 4 levels of severity.

-You can also configure the Log Content to log the information you want.
 Some plugin-specific fields values can be added to the log content.

 ||ID of the alert